kawangwong/visual_scanning_game/README.md

 Run function.py script. with python or python3 or python3.exe or python3

 If you want to save results to a custom text file, simply add a single word after the function.py command such as ``python function.py yourname``, otherwise, a default one will be saved for you in results.txt.
 This can be disabled by changing the flag from True to false in the function python file on line.

+The useroption.py file has two user features that can be set.
+One is the ability to use a custom list, and the other is to use all the alphabets in the list.
+Interesting thing about this option is that it will also take in words if you choose to add words into the list.
+At least that has been tested by me so far.

 <h3>For Standalone Package use</h3>